grumpygamer/DeloresDev/Bin/README.md

 To use this script, you must install [psd_tools](https://github.com/psd-tools/psd-tools).

-Given the tempestuous nature of installing python packages, how to do that is beyond he scope of this README.
-If you have decent __pythonfoo__, this shouldn't be a probem.
+Given the tempestuous nature of installing python packages, how to do that is beyond the scope of this README.
+If you have decent _pythonfoo_, this shouldn't be a probem.